PrestaShop/community-theme-16/README.md

 Here is what is currently planned for this theme:

-- Version 0.9.0
-  * Refactoring of order and registration page
 - Version 0.10.0
   * Refactoring of account pages
 - Version 0.11.0